 Too Many Hands In the Pot

 This is a classic issue of too many hands in the pot.
 Landing pages, chat agents, phone numbers, web forms, surveys…the list goes on.
 The landscape is complex when it comes to the different ways we capture leads.
 One person may provision phone numbers, another develops the landing pages, and someone entirely different handles live chat configuration.
 Your agency handles some, but not all of these activities.
-The undesired end result is a culmination of disparate efforts with nobody policing the accuracy of marketing attribution.
+The undesired end result is a culmination of disparate efforts with nobody policing the accuracy of attribution data.

-Crippling Effects of Inaccurate Marketing Attribution
+Crippling Effects of Inaccurate Attribution Data

 I once worked at an organization that spent $600k a year on SEO with a particular agency.
 It was the largest investment they had ever made in SEO and they expected major improvements in organic search leads.
 The company made its expectations clear and the pressure on the agency to perform was high!
 A few months into the year the performance just wasn’t there and leadership was questioning everyone involved with this investment.
 After some heart-to-heart performance discussions, the agency turned it around and started knocking it out of the park.
 We were getting more organic leads than ever.
 What a success story…or was it?